tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 layout: tutorial

 summary: >
-  The Onboarding API allows you to build your own custom UI through which a sub-merchants sign up for a Beanstream account or to reuse the information already collected to create a lightweight integration.
+  The Onboarding API allows partners to build their own custom interface through which sub-merchants can sign up for an account.

 navigation:
   header: na.tocs.na_nav_header